 GST has the meaning given in the A New Tax System (Goods and Services Tax) Act 1999 (Commonwealth) section 195-1;

-metropolitan supply means a supply that involves, or predominantly involves, the supply of goods or services in the metropolitan region as defined in the Planning and Development Act 2005 section 4(1);
+metropolitan supply means a supply that involves, or predominantly involves, the supply of goods or services in the region that comprises the metropolitan region as defined in the Planning and Development Act 2005 section 4(1) other than the Serpentine-Jarrahdale local government district;

-regional supply means a supply that involves, or predominantly involves, the supply of goods or services in 1 or more of the regions referred to in the Planning and Development Act 2005 Schedule 4.
+regional supply means a supply that involves, or predominantly involves, the supply of goods or services in 1 or more of the regions described in the Regional Development Commissions Act 1993 Schedule 1.

+[Regulation 3 amended: Gazette 8 Oct 2019 p.
+3616.]

 4. Criteria for s.
 5(1) of Act

 (1) For the purposes of section 5(1) of the Act, the criteria to be met by a metropolitan supply are that —